ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 In [PR #5247](https://github.com/ros-navigation/navigation2/pull/5247) two new Nav2 specific behavior tree control nodes have been added.

-The [PauseResumeController](/configuration/packages/bt-plugins/controls/PauseResumeController.md) adds services to pause and resume execution of the tree.
-Related to this, the [PersistentSequence](/configuration/packages/bt-plugins/controls/PersistentSequence.md) control node allows the child index to be exposed to the behavior tree through a bidirectional port.
+The [PauseResumeController][pause-resume-controller] adds services to pause and resume execution of the tree.
+Related to this, the [PersistentSequence][persistent-sequence] control node allows the child index to be exposed to the behavior tree through a bidirectional port.
 This allows the sequence to be continued on resume where it was paused.

 ## Option to use point_cloud_transport